anywhichway/repl-host/README.md

 # Version History (reverse chronological order)

+2022-10-20 v0.0.12 Fixed issue related to user changes made in 'code' section of REPL when HTML tags are included (they were getting changed to entities).

 2022-10-20 v0.0.11 Made explicit value of 'false' for slot attributes work properly.
 Capture 'keydown' and stop propagation in case `repl-host` is embedded in a `contentedtiable` element.
 Adjusted HTML body rendering and copying so that DOM coversions to and from
 HTML worked properly.
 Added support for 'hidden' attribute.
 Updated docs.